Skip to main content

 Can GLP-1s Help With Addiction Too?

 This is some of the most interesting emerging science.
-Patients are not just eating less.
-Many also report:
+Along with eating less, many patients report:

 • Drinking less alcohol on their own.